smashappz/ezecbt_os/TRANSLATIONS.md

 ## Create a JSON file

 Copy the `src/Locales/en.json` file to a new locale following [the ISO-639-1](http://www.loc.gov/standards/iso639-2/php/English_list.php) code.
-If you have a region designator and you know it, add it as an underscore as described by @briankung.

 For example, if want to translate into French, do: